UMhlanga, KwaZulu-Natal: uMhlanga Ridge

-uMhlanga Ridge is a new retail, office and residential node situated on a hill overlooking the Indian Ocean.
+uMhlanga Ridge is a new retail, office and residential node situated on the ridge overlooking the Indian Ocean, making up the most recent expansion in uMhlanga.
 It was largely developed on sugarcane land by property development company, Moreland Estates, owned by the Tongaat Hulett sugar group.
-Located on the ridge are Gateway Theatre of Shopping and other shopping centres, motor dealerships, a private hospital and many offices.
+Located on the ridge are Gateway Theatre of Shopping and other shopping centres, motor dealerships, two private hospitals and many offices.

 uMhlanga Ridge Town Centre is connected by a series of pedestrian-friendly roads, parks and public spaces.
 The Town Centre is easily accessed by a network of major roads, including the N2.

-The uMhlanga Ridge New Town Centre has been under construction for almost a decade.
+The new uMhlanga Ridge Town Centre has been under construction for almost a decade.
 Vela VKE consulted on the structural input for the design of the grade separation bridge and two parking court structures.
 Civil infrastructure costs amount to R200 million to date.